babuus/Workplace/README.md

 1. Go to the link [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md)
 2. Select a model and copy the link
 3. !wget [paste the link]
+4. !tar -xvf [name of the model saved in the dir]

 Refer to the doc bellow for more information.
 ref: